inet-framework/inet/doc/src/users-guide/ch-networks.rst

 the server using a :protocol:`TCP` socket.
 Then each one of them sends 1MB of data, which in turn is echoed back by the server, and the simulation concludes.
-The default statistics are written to the :file:`results` folder of the simulation for later analysis.
+The default statistics are written to the ``results`` folder of the simulation for later analysis.
+:file:`results` folder of the simulation for later analysis.

 .. _ug:sec:networks:wireless-networks:

 Wireless Networks
 ~~~~~~~~~~~~~~~~~

+TODO: AccessPoint, WirelessHost infrastructure mode

 Wireless network connections are not modeled with OMNeT++ connections
 due the dynamically changing nature of connectivity.
 For wireless